Daycare Acceptance Requirements

 Our dog daycare service is a separate entity from our dog training service.
 Therefore, our daycare service is not to provide training to dogs that have behavioural and socialization issues such as reactivity, aggression, or any other similar concerns.
 If your dog requires training for these issues, we are more than happy to provide training outside of our daycare hours.

-Also, our daycare is kennel-free, so when dogs are together in the same area for long periods of time, it can actually have a negative impact for certain dogs’ emotional and physical well-being.
+Because our daycare is kennel-free, the dogs are together in the same enclosed indoor area and a fenced in outdoor area, for long periods of time, (up to 10 hours/day) it can actually have a negative impact for certain dogs’ emotional and physical well-being.

-It can cause them extreme anxiety, stress, and fear when they simply prefer to be in a setting where there are far fewer dogs with far less energy.
+It can cause these certain dogs extreme anxiety, stress, and fear when they simply prefer to be in an enclosed setting where there are far fewer dogs with far less energy.
 Many dogs are introverts and feel safe only when there are no other dogs near them at all, and/or when they are only with their owners in the safety of their own home.

-Many older dogs (especially senior dogs) become less tolerant of being in a communal area with a large number of high energy dogs for long periods of time.
-A dog can be quite comfortable for several years in a daycare, but as (s)he ages, that level of comfort can change, causing the older/senior dog to start showing signs of anxiety, stress, and fear in that same setting.
+Many older dogs (especially senior dogs) become less tolerant of being in a communal enclosed area with a large number of high energy dogs for long periods of time.
+A dog can be quite comfortable for several years in a daycare, but as (s)he ages, that level of comfort can change, causing the older/senior dog to start showing signs of anxiety, stress, and fear in the same enclosed setting with active younger dogs and puppies.

-There are many dogs in general who tolerate daycare for the first few days, weeks, or even months of daycare, but then become overwhelmed, anxious, and stressed each time they come in.
-This can happen for various reasons as each dog is unique.
+There are many dogs in general who tolerate daycare for the first few days, weeks, or even months of daycare.
+They then become overwhelmed, anxious, and stressed each time they return.
+This can happen for various reasons, as each dog is unique.

 Several dogs don’t do well with long days of daycare, but they do well with only half days.
 It is an option we give clients, especially when their dog gets anxious and stressed at pick up time (starting at 3 pm and onward) when owners are coming to take the other dogs’ home.
 We will openly discuss this option with you if your dog is stressed with the longer days.

-Also, many dogs have only been exposed to a large outside, off leash environment where the expectation of playtime is for only 1 – 2 hours at a time.
-They then get to go home to rest for the remainder of the day without the presence of multiple other dogs constantly around them making them over-stimulated, over-tired, and over-whelmed.
+Also, many dogs have only been exposed to large outside, off leash environments where the expectation of playtime is for only 1 – 2 hours at a time.
+They also can run away from dogs they don’t want to be near.
+After the off leash walk, they then get to go home to rest for the remainder of the day without the presence of multiple other dogs constantly around them making them over-stimulated, over-tired, and over-whelmed.

-When these dogs come into a kennel- free daycare, they may have a negative experience when having to play with several dogs, in an enclosed environment, for very long periods of time (up to 10 hours at a time).
-These dogs haven’t learned how to regulate self-tiredness and/or self-soothing in a constant high distraction setting.
-They can become over-stimulated, over-aroused, and aggressive in play causing possible dog fights.
-These dogs do best playing in an off leash setting.
+When these dogs come into an enclosed, kennel- free daycare, they may have a negative experience when having to play with several dogs for very long periods of time (up to 10 hours at a time).
+These dogs haven’t learned how to regulate self-tiredness and/or self-soothing in a constant high distraction, high energy, enclosed setting.
+They can become over-tired, over-stimulated, over-aroused, and aggressive during play causing possible dog fights.
+We recognize these particular dogs do best playing in an off leash setting.
 We will openly discuss this with you if your dog is not a good fit for our daycare.

 We, at Raising Canine, respect these various types of dogs.
 We recognize it causes them incredible stress and anxiety to remain in a daycare setting, and that continued exposure only exacerbates their symptoms.